redislabs-training/slides-as-code-setup/README.md

 The base theme already provides some helpful additions.

 The stylesheet is written in [Sass](http://sass-lang.com), but you can use plain CSS instead if you feel like it, as long as you don't change the file extension.

+## Presenting

+We recommend exporting your presentation to a standalone html file with the `/path/to/rls.sh export` command and presenting from it.
+That way even if the internet connection happens to fail, your presentation will still work properly.

+You can press `C` to create a separate tab that you can show on the projector screen.
+Then go back to the original slide and click `P` to show your presenter notes on your computer's screen.
+Use the arrows to navigate back and forward through the slides.

+There are a few more interesting options you can explore.
+Press `?` to see a menu listing all of them.